Plugins

 - name: etherscan

 The name field is required.
-Additionally, you may specify a version.
+Additionally, you may specify a version with or without constraints.

 To install the plugins listed in your project, run the following command from the project’s root directory: